bobpeers/Alteryx_SDK_MQTT_Client/README.md

 This tool will install the [Paho MQTT library](https://pypi.org/project/paho-mqtt/)

 ## Usage
 This tool takes no inputs and receives messages for a user selected time period before pushing the topic and messages downstream.
+If the machine running Alteryx does not have network access to a remote MQTT broker you can use SSH tunneling on port 1883 to connect to the broker.

 ## Outputs
 The output includes topic and raw message data.

 ## Usage
 This workflow demonstrates the tool in use and the output data.
 The workflow shown here: